-Note: By default on an unattended installation on a Windows 7 or 8 guest, there will be the XPDM graphics driver installed.
-This graphics driver does not support Windows Aero / Direct3D on the guest - instead the experimental WDDM graphics driver needs to be installed.
-To select this driver by default, add the command line parameter /with\wddm when invoking the Windows Guest Additions installer.
+Note: By default on an unattended installation on a Vista or Windows 7 guest, there will be the XPDM graphics driver installed.
+This graphics driver does not support Windows Aero / Direct3D on the guest - instead the WDDM graphics driver needs to be installed.
+To select this driver by default, add the command line parameter /with\wddm when invoking the Windows Guest Additions installer (only required for Vista and Windows 7).